 New and established lawns need a variety of macronutrients and micronutrients to stay healthy and perform necessary plant functions.
 The primary macronutrients crucial for plant growth are nitrogen, phosphorus, and potassium, which are often deficient in the soil.
 Also known as trace elements, micronutrients include boron, chlorine, copper, iron, manganese, molybdenum, nickel, and zinc.

-As a general rule, we recommend fertilising your lawn every 8-12 weeks or at the start of every season for great turf
+To support these nutrient needs, we recommend using Free Oxafert Fertiliser every 8-12 weeks or at the start of every season for great turf.

 Lawn Restoration Tips: How and When to Fertilise Grass